GT-McDowell-Lab/PyCAC/docs/chapter7/example4/dislocation-obstacle.md

   <source src="prep.mp4" type="video/mp4">
 </video>

 Note that the screw components of the Orowan loop begin to cross slip at about 24 s.
+The precipitate is not shown here.